rszhd/promptmgr-sdk/README.md

 # PROMPTMGR SDK

-Promptmgr is a prompt engineering & management tool for teams to collaborate on creating, testing, and deploying AI prompts with confidence.
-It allows business team members to create better AI prompts while developers can focus on handling the technical setup
+[Promptmgr](https://www.promptmgr.com/) is a prompt engineering & management tool for teams to collaborate on creating, testing, and deploying AI prompts with confidence.
+It allows business team members to create better AI prompts while developers can focus on handling the technical setup.

 ## Installation